sebelga/gstore-cache/README.md

             .then(...);
     });

-// The query has an infinite TTL.
-You invalidate the cache  only when
+// You can now invalidate the cache only when
 // you create/edit or delete a "Posts" entity.

 const key = datastore.key(['Posts']);